Leogendra/Pixels-Visualiser/DOCS.md

 ## Quick Start

+### Export from Pixels app

 To get the file from the Pixels app: open Pixels -> Settings -> `Export Pixels data` and save the file to your device.

 <div align="center">
     <img src="assets/screenshots/export.png" alt="Export Pixels data from the app" style="width:40%;height:auto;" />
 </div>

+### Export from Daylio app

+To get the file from the Daylio app: open Daylio -> More -> Export Entries -> `CSV (table)` and save the file to your device.

+### Import into Pixels Visualiser

 1. Open [pixels-visualiser.gatienh.fr](https://pixels-visualiser.gatienh.fr/) in your browser.
-2. Click `Choose or drop a backup file` and select the Pixels export file (you can also drag-and-drop your exported .json file onto the page).
+2. Click `Choose or drop a backup file` and select the exported backup file (you can also drag-and-drop your exported .json/.csv file onto the page).

 ## Choose the dates and palette